davidwmartines/ReadModels/README.md

  - Combines indexes into composite indexes (intersections) for multi-parameter, structured searches
  - Simple query API, based on pre-defined index objects
  - Uses Redis key-value storage
- - Framework for adding indexes follows the SOLID principles of OCP (open-closed) and SRP (single responsibility), so that new indexes can be added by simple creating a new class that override a couple of methods.
+ - Framework for adding indexes follows the SOLID principles of OCP (open-closed) and SRP (single responsibility), so that new indexes can be added by simply creating a new class that overrides a couple of methods.